 Relaxed Mode – Your Google Authenticator code expires every minute by default.
 When you use the relaxed mode, you can use a single code for up to 4 minutes.
 Unless you type very slowly, we don’t recommend turning this on.
 You should be able to complete the code in under a minute because it is only 6 characters long.

-- Let’s return to our iPhone’s Google Authenticator app now that we’ve configured the WordPress part.
+- Now that we’ve configured the WordPress part, let’s return to our iPhone’s Google Authenticator app.
 To add a new account, click the + icon next to the Google Authenticator app icon.

 - You’ll be asked to scan the QR code or enter the key provided.
 You can get both of these from your website’s Google Authenticator settings.